NASA rover finally bites the dust on Mars after 15 years

 With project costs reaching about $500,000 a month, NASA decided there was no point in continuing.

-“This is a hard day,” said project manager John Callas.
-“Even though it’s a machine and we’re saying goodbye, it’s still very hard and very poignant, but we had to do that.
-We came to that point.”

-Callas said the last-ditch attempt the night before to make contact was a sad moment, with tears and a smattering of applause when the operations team signed off.
-He said the team members didn’t even bother waiting around to even see if word came back from space — they knew it was hopeless.
+Callas said the last-ditch attempt to make contact the night before was a sad moment, with tears and a smattering of applause when the operations team signed off.
+He said the team members didn’t even bother waiting around to see if word came back from space — they knew it was hopeless.

 Scientists consider this the end of an era, now that Opportunity and Spirit are both gone.

-Opportunity was the fifth of eight spacecraft to successfully land on Mars so far, all belonging to NASA.
+Opportunity was the fifth of eight spacecraft to successfully land on Mars, all belonging to NASA.
 Only two are still working: the nuclear-powered Curiosity rover, prowling around since 2012, and the recently arrived InSight, which just this week placed a heat-sensing, self-hammering probe on the dusty red surface to burrow into the planet like a mole.

 Three more landers — from the U.S., China and Europe — are due to launch next year.